 Node is better defined as a server runtime environment that wraps V8 and provides modules to help developers build and run efficient software applications with JavaScript.

-We’ll expand on this very important concept once we learn the basics of running Node code and using its modules and packages.
+We’ll expand on these important concepts once we learn the basics of running Node code and using its modules and packages.

 If you have Node installed on your computer, you should have the commands node